Generic Name: neratinib (ne RA ti nib)

-Neratinib is used to treat a certain type of early-stage breast cancer.
-Neratinib is used for this condition only if your tumor tests positive for a protein called human epidermal growth factor receptor 2 (HER2).
+Neratinib is used for breast cancer only if your tumor tests positive for a protein called human epidermal growth factor receptor 2 (HER2).
 HER2 protein can speed the growth of cancer cells.

 Neratinib may also be used for purposes not listed in this medication guide.

 Call your doctor if you are sick with severe diarrhea, or you also have weakness, dizziness, or a fever.

 Tell your doctor if you have ever had:

 You may need to have a negative pregnancy test before starting this treatment.

 Neratinib can harm an unborn baby or cause birth defects if the mother or the father is using neratinib.